mnentwig/fooplot/README.md

 Because existing plot tools don't perform with reasonably large amounts of data (7+ digit point count with O{N} perspective up to RAM limits)

 ## But gnuplot already does the job
 Great.
-By all means, keep using it. fooplot may still
+By all means, keep using it.
+So do I.

+fooplot may still
 * "nudge the envelope" wrt dataset size.
 Realized your "envelope" needs a "forklift"?
 We're here to help.
 * offer a license-unencumbered option (feel free to contact me if even "MIT" causes issues)